BeatAroundTheBuscher/40k_Lecatac_World/readme.md

 This is a mod for OpenXCOM with the 40k mod in mind.
 It should also be useable for other mods

+## Areas and Countries

+- 15 Continents and Oceans
+- 16 Countries

 ## Mission Zones

 https://www.ufopaedia.org/index.php/Alien_Missions_in_Enemy_Unknown_(OpenXcom)#Mission_Zones